susanndelgado/ANIMATE_MODULAR/readme.txt

 Custom Css3 ANIMATION Module

-  Works with animate.css and jquery to create css3 animations Looks for data attribute: data-animation on elements to create animations This script is written for projects I work on daily so you can use it however you may need to modify it to work for you.
+  Works with animate.css and jquery to create css3 animations.
+  Looks for data attribute: data-animation on elements to create animations.

+  This script is written for projects I work on daily so you can use it however you may need to modify it to work for you.

+Requires:
   @required jquery
   @required animate.css

-CALL EXAMPLES
+CALL EXAMPLES:
   Example of On Slider:
      ANIMATIONS.ANIMATIONTYPE('OBJECT CLASS OR ID',slider.currentSlide, 'ACTION');
   Example of Single Element: